 Pets Best impressed us with its low premiums and flat-rate pricing for some of its services, based on our methodology.
 Not having to worry about your pet being dropped or being forced into an accident-only policy when it’s older shows the company’s commitment to pet owners and compassionate care.

-We were also a little concerned about its three base accident and illness policies.
+We also were a little concerned about its three base accident and illness policies.
 If you’re not paying careful attention, it would be easy to choose the lowest plan and be surprised by having to pay out-of-pocket for accident and illness exam visits.
-Adding coverage for dental services and prescription foods would also have rounded out Pets Best’s wellness plan and given it an edge over its competitors.
+Adding coverage for dental services and prescription foods also would have rounded out Pets Best’s wellness plan and given it an edge over its competitors.

 All of these shortcomings are pretty minor, however.
 Shop around if you like, but you’ll be hard-pressed to find more budget-friendly, hassle-free, and comprehensive pet insurance for your pet than Pets Best.